Pulmonary stenosis

 The signs and symptoms of pulmonary valve stenosis vary depending on how much the blood flow is blocked.
 With severe blockage, the signs are noticeable shortly after birth.
 With less blockage, children may experience no or mild signs or symptoms, or symptoms might not appear until later in life.

-How is Pediatric Pulmonary Stenosis diagnosed?
+How is pulmonary stenosis diagnosed?

 Doctors sometimes detect signs of pulmonary valve stenosis, using fetal imaging, in a baby before birth if the blockage is severe.
 In most cases, we diagnose the condition after birth in newborns or in older children when their primary care provider hears a heart murmur and refers them to us.

-At Children's Health℠, our heart specialists begin with a thorough evaluation and physical exam, listening carefully to your child’s heart and checking their blood oxygen levels.
+At Children's Health, our heart specialists begin with a thorough evaluation and physical exam, listening carefully to your child’s heart and checking their blood oxygen levels.
 We ask you about your child’s personal and family medical history, including whether any family members have had a heart murmur.

 Pulmonary stenosis occurs when parts of a baby's heart don't form properly in the womb.
 This congenital heart disease usually occurs by chance, and the reasons are unknown.
 Nothing that a mother did or didn't do during her pregnancy causes pulmonary stenosis.

-How is Pediatric Pulmonary Stenosis treated?
+How is pulmonary stenosis treated?

-Our pediatric cardiologists work with you to decide on your child’s treatment options based on the severity of the stenosis and their symptoms, their overall health and other factors.
-If the condition is mild, your child might not need treatment right away or might need only medications to manage symptoms.
+• If the condition is mild, your child might not need treatment right away or might need only medications to manage symptoms.
 Our cardiologists partner with your child’s doctor to monitor their health for changes that may require treatment.

-For more severe stenosis and symptoms, a child may need a procedure to treat the pulmonary valve.
-Most often, we can treat pulmonary valve stenosis with catheterization techniques, including:
+• For more severe stenosis and symptoms, a child may need a procedure to treat the pulmonary valve.

-• Balloon dilation or valvuloplasty.
-Our pediatric interventional cardiologists (heart specialists who perform cardiac catheterization) use a catheter with a balloon at its tip.
+• Balloon dilation or valvuloplasty - Our pediatric interventional cardiologists (heart specialists who perform cardiac catheterization) use a catheter with a balloon at its tip.
 At the narrowed area, the doctor inflates the balloon to widen the area.
 Children can usually go home the same day or the day after a catheterization procedure.

-• Catheter valve replacement.
-Our cardiologists perform a catheter procedure to replace the defective valve with an animal tissue valve.
+• Catheter valve replacement - Our cardiologists perform a catheter procedure to replace the defective valve with an animal tissue valve.

-In a few cases, children may need heart surgery to repair pulmonary stenosis.
-Our skilled pediatric heart surgeons have expertise in:
+• Surgery - In a few cases, children may need heart surgery to repair pulmonary stenosis.

-• Valvotomy.
-Surgeons operate to release narrowed or thickened valve leaflets, allowing them to open and close properly.
+• Valvotomy - Surgeons operate to release narrowed or thickened valve leaflets, allowing them to open and close properly.

-• Surgical valve replacement.
-Surgeons perform surgery to replace the valve that’s not working properly.
+• Surgical valve replacement - Surgeons perform surgery to replace the valve that’s not working properly.

-• Subvalve muscle resection and/or patch enlargement.
-When needed, we perform this technique to remove muscle under the valve or enlarge a narrowed area with a patch.
+• Subvalve muscle resection and/or patch enlargement - When needed, we perform this technique to remove muscle under the valve or enlarge a narrowed area with a patch.
 We can perform these procedures during valve replacement surgery or in a separate procedure.

 Frequently Asked Questions